-Epidemiological studies of benign neoplasms and presumed preneoplastic lesions are also reviewed by working groups.
+Epidemiological studies of benign neoplasms, presumed preneoplastic lesions and other end-points thought to be relevant to cancer are also reviewed by working groups.
 They may, in some instances, strengthen inferences drawn from studies of cancer itself.

 (b) Quality of studies considered